George Michael died of natural causes: coroner

 Police initially investigated and took witness statements in order to establish facts Michael’s death, which they called “unexplained but non-suspicious.”

-Wham!, formed by Michael and Andrew Ridgeley, topped charts in the 1980s with exuberant pop hits including “Wake Me Up Before You Go-Go” and “Young Guns (Go For It).”
+Wham!, formed by Michael and his friend Andrew Ridgeley, topped charts in the 1980s with exuberant pop hits including “Wake Me Up Before You Go-Go” and “Young Guns (Go For It).”
 Michael went on to a solo career studded with major hits including “Careless Whisper” and “Freedom” and sold more than 100 million albums around the world.

-He also suffered problems with drugs and alcohol, and in 2010 was briefly jailed after crashing his car into a shop front near his London home.
+He also suffered problems with drugs and alcohol, and in 2010 was briefly jailed after crashing his Range Rover into a shop front near his London home while high on prescription drugs and marijuana.

+Michael had experienced health problems including a bout of pneumonia in 2011 that saw him hospitalized in intensive care.
+He said later it had been “touch and go” whether he would survive.

+Michael’s former partner, Kenny Goss, has said he thinks the musician’s body “just gave up.”